microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/bitlocker-list-recoverykeys.md

 ## <a name="examples"></a>Exemplos

 ### <a name="example-1"></a>Exemplo 1
-Recupere uma lista de chaves do BitLocker no locatário.
+Recupere uma lista de BitLocker chaves no locatário.

 #### <a name="request"></a>Solicitação
 Este é um exemplo de solicitação.